 There are many datasets available (see a list of my favorite below) for things like weather data, satellite images, etc but for generative design data, it has been a little hard.
 There aren't a lot of repositories with pre-sorted design datasets yet.
 So the curation process is a little manual at the moment.

 First, we need some sample gradients, I started with 25 images from Unicorn Gradients.
 Typically using 500+ images would be better but since the gradients have such a heavy blur it worked out.
 Next, upload them to your assets folder on Runway ML.

 There is already a lot of templates in RunwayML!
 So we need to train the model but don't need to create it from scratch.
-Choose the Image Generator template from the model's section and then selected the files I uploaded earlier.
+Choose the Image Generator template from the model's div and then selected the files I uploaded earlier.

 The process is still slow.
 The model took 3 hours at 3000 steps.
 So I would start it before heading to bed.

 When your model is complete you will be able to have RunwayML create thousands of new images!